-Most of these areas are ‘permanent’, in that their restrictions apply at all times and they are marked on aviation charts but other portions of airspace may become temporarily restricted, either as a result of a longer term pre-planned event, or in reaction to a short notice occurrence, such as an emergency incident.
+Most of these areas are permanent with the restrictions applying at all times and they are marked on aviation charts and airspace apps.
+Other portions of airspace may become temporarily restricted, either as a result of a longer term pre-planned event, or in reaction to a short notice occurrence, such as an emergency incident.

-Controlled airspace requirements (Class A,B,C,D,E) do not apply to UAS operating within the Open category.
+Controlled airspace requirements (airspace classes A,B,C,D,E) do not apply to drones flying in the Open category.

-Flights of unmanned aircraft around aerodromes that are designated as ‘protected aerodromes’ are restricted.
-Unmanned aircraft of any size must not be flown within the Flight Restriction Zone (FRZ) of a protected aerodrome, without appropriate permission.
+Flights of drones and remotely piloted aircraft around most aerodromes (those designated as protected aerodromes) are restricted.
+Drones and remotely piloted aircraft of any size must not be flown within the Flight Restriction Zone (FRZ) of a protected aerodrome, without appropriate permission.

--A zone with the same dimensions as the Aerodrome Traffic Zone: A 2 or 2.5 nautical mile radius ‘cylinder’ around the aerodrome, extending 2000 ft above ground level, centred on the longest runway.
+- A zone with the same dimensions as the existing Aerodrome Traffic Zone used by traditional aviation.
+This is a 2 or 2.5 nautical mile radius ‘cylinder’ around the aerodrome, extending 2,000 ft above ground level, centred on the longest runway.

--Runway Protection Zones: A rectangle extending 5Km from the threshold of each runway away from the aerodrome, along the extended runway centreline, and 500m either side - also to a height of 2000 ft above ground level.
+- Runway Protection Zones: A rectangle extending 5Km from the threshold (end) of each runway away from the aerodrome, along the extended runway centreline, and 500m either side - also to a height of 2,000 ft above ground level.

-The exact shape of the Flight Restriction Zone varies depending on the specific aerodrome that it protects.
-Prior to flight, remote pilots should check to ensure that they are operating well outside these areas from the official sources:
+The diagram above gives an impression of these restrictions.
+The exact shape of the FRZ varies depending on the specific aerodrome.
+Prior to flying (unless you have permission to use the areas) you should check to make sure that you are operating well outside these areas from the official sources:

 The list of protected aerodromes also includes heliports, these only comprise the circular (ATZ) portion of the FRZ (and additional zones where applicable), and do not include runway protection zones.